Make future payments

 - Call the Payments API, using your back-end server.

-- Before building your app, please read the required best practices.
+- Before building your app, read the required best practices.

 - To accept future payments in the live environment, enable your PayPal account; see Dashboard > My Account.